Nice model: The Late Heavy Bombardment

 The main motivation for the introduction of the Nice model is to explain the Late Heavy Bombardment (LHB), a hypothetical surge in asteroid impacts and crater formation on the lunar surface and the terrestrial planets at about 600 million years after the Solar System's formation.

 However, newer studies on the age of lunar craters show no peak in the cratering record, but rather an exponential decay of the number of craters with time.
 The surge may be a statistical artifact, with a finite uncertainty on the determination of a crater´s age combining with the cutoff age of the moon to create an apparent peak in the inferred age distribution, the LHB.

-Also recent measurements of laser ablation microprobe of the 40 to 39 Argon isotope ratio on the surface of (4)Vesta are in considerable tension with the LHB.
+Also recent measurements by laser ablation microprobe of the argon 40 to argon 39 isotope ratio on the surface of Vesta are in considerable tension with the LHB.

 The Nice model would explain the LHB as follows.

 Icy planetesimals are scattered onto planet-crossing orbits when the outer disc is disrupted by Uranus and Neptune, causing a sharp spike of impacts by icy objects.
 The migration of outer planets also causes mean-motion and secular resonances to sweep through the inner Solar System.
 In the asteroid belt these excite the eccentricities of the asteroids driving them onto orbits that intersect those of the terrestrial planets causing a more extended period of impacts by stony objects and removing roughly 90% of its mass.
 The number of planetesimals that would reach the Moon is consistent with the crater record from the LHB.
 However, the predicted orbital distribution of the remaining asteroids does not match observations.
-In the outer Solar System the impacts onto Jupiter's moons are sufficient to trigger Ganymede's differentiation but not Callisto's.
-The impacts of icy planetesimals onto Saturn's inner moons are excessive, however, resulting in the vaporization of their ice.
+In the outer Solar System the impacts onto Jupiter's moons are sufficient to melt material on Ganymede, causing separation of the metals, rocks, and ices, but not Callisto, being further away from Jupiter and therefore being hit at lower speeds.
+The impacts of icy planetesimals onto Saturn's inner moons are excessive, however, resulting in the vaporization of their ices.

-The strong doubts of the LHB as a unique phase in the Solar System's early evolution also weaken the credibility of the Nice model.
+The strong doubts about the LHB as a unique phase in the Solar System's early evolution also weaken the credibility of the Nice Model.